sixhops/es6-exercises/README.md

 console.log(bar);
 ```

-ERROR: bar cannot be accessed outside of the code block.
+ERROR: bar has function scope and cannot be accessed outside of the function block.

 ```js
 const farge = {